AniketGurubaxani/Diabetes-classification-python-project/README.md

 # Diabetes-classification-python-project
-Used Logistic Classification Algorithm for building model.
+Used Logistic Classification Algorithm to detect  person having diabetes or not.